Nine of Swords: modern RWS Tarot Card Meanings

 "Death, failure, miscarriage, delay, deception, disappointment, despair.
 Reversed: Imprisonment, suspicion, doubt, reasonable fear, shame."
 (The Pictorial Key to the Tarot, 1911)

-RWS Nine of Swords Symbolism
+RWS 9 of Swords Symbolism

 A.E.
-Waite’s Nine of Swords depicts a figure sitting up in bed, head in their hands in a gesture of utter despair.
-Nine swords are mounted horizontally on the dark wall behind them, symbolizing the oppressive weight of their negative thoughts.
+Waite’s 9 of Swords depicts a figure sitting up in bed, head in their hands in a gesture of utter despair. nine swords are mounted horizontally on the dark wall behind them, symbolizing the oppressive weight of their negative thoughts.
 The quilt on the bed is decorated with roses and astrological symbols, suggesting that even in the midst of mental anguish, life, passion, and a connection to the wider universe still exist, even if unseen by the suffering figure.

-Meditations On The Nine of Swords
+Meditations On The 9 of Swords

 • What specific thoughts are keeping me awake at night?